Instant Pot Steel Cut Oats

 Using an Instant Pot is such a hands-off way to cook.
 You can count on it to reliably cook your favorite foods perfectly.
 If you don’t have an Instant Pot, you can cook steel cut oats on the stovetop.
 But, by using your Instant Pot, there is no stirring or babysitting a pot on the stove.

 To make Instant Pot oatmeal you’ll add three ingredients to your Instant Pot, turn it on, and come back to perfectly cooked creamy steel cut oats.
 It’s so easy!

 If you’re new to Instant Pot cooking, read my quick start Instant Pot manual to learn how to get started.
-If you are thinking about getting an Instant Pot, my guide to the best Instant Pot to buy may help you decide.
+Then try one of these 50 Best Instant Pot Recipes!